DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 ```

 > [!WARNING]
-> Your check may inspect the command context to get more information, but it should not make any API calls, especially none that may alter state such as `RespondAsync`.
-This is an easy source of bugs, and depending on what you call you may stall an interaction over the three-second limit, which will break your interactions.
+> Your check may inspect the command context to get more information, but you should be careful making any API calls, especially such that may alter state such as `RespondAsync`.
+This is an easy source of bugs, and you should be aware of the three-second limit for initial responses to interactions.

 Now, for the most important part, we need to register the check: